Cart (empty) 0

 History of Piperonyl Butoxide (PBO)

-At the end of the 1930s, American manufacturers of pesticides started looking for a way to increase the power of imported japon pyrethra.
+In the late 1930s, American pesticide manufacturers began looking for a way to increase the potency of pyrethrum imported from Japan.

-Starting in 1952, the United States launched pbo manufacturing in large quantities [60].
+In 1952, the United States began manufacturing PBO in large quantities [60].

-Since then, it is used as synergizer in most commercial insecticides.
+Since then, it has been used as a synergist in most commercial insecticides.

-It increases the toxicity of active ingredients, allowing less insecticide to be used while maintaining the efficacy of the final product.
+It increases the toxicity of the active ingredients, which means that less insecticide can be used while maintaining the effectiveness of the final product.

-In general, there are between 5 to 10 pbo units for 1 active substance unit.
+In general, there are between 5 and 10 units of PBO for 1 unit of active ingredient.

-Active matter can be of synthetic origin such as pyrethrinoids or natural origin such as pyrethrins.
+The active ingredient may be of synthetic origin, such as pyrethroids, or of natural origin, such as pyrethrins.

-Piperonyl butoxide - PBOA synergizer is a chemical added to pesticides to increase the toxicity of active ingredients, making pesticide more fatal. but may also compromise mechanisms for detoxification of non-target species, including humans.
+A synergist is a chemical added to pesticides to increase the toxicity of the active ingredients, making the pesticide more lethal.
+But it can also compromise the detoxification mechanisms of non-target species, including humans.

-Its action is to slow down the degradation of toxic chemicals in insects.
+Its action is to slow down the breakdown of toxic chemicals in insects.

 By inhibiting the activity of these enzymes, it prevents the metabolism of many types of molecules, including insecticides.